ngrlearningjourney/delivery_analysis_dashboard/README.md

 - For Express and Same Day delivery, sending machinery has the lowest rating compared to the other product types.
 - For Standard delivery, sending electronics, documents, groceries, and medicine has the lowest rating.

+---
+## Recommendations
+### Delivery Status
+- Conduct extensive research on every order's path from the pickup location to the destination.
+Build a team at every stage of the delivery process to identify which part of the journey causes products to be damaged or lost.
+Based on the findings, conduct an evaluation with the delivery and operational teams to solve or improve the delivery journey
+- Examine rail delivery way, to understand the cause of minimum damaged deliveries compare to other type of delivery.
+Accumulate the insight and try to implement the insight to other delivery method to reduce the number of damaged delivery

+### Product Type
+- Understand why groceries are the most preferred product type for delivery.
+Gather the insights and identify which aspects can be implemented for other product types.
+- Check the causes of the decline in other product deliveries by examining the delivery journey and marketing efforts, or conduct large-scale surveys or interviews with target customers to understand the root cause of the decline.

+### Delivery Time
+- Examine every delivery that arrive early or on-time with operational, inventory, and delivery team.
+Check whether if there’s any pattern or insight that could improve our delivery time
+- Perform thorough research to each delivery product that we offer to customer, starting from understanding customer experience to conducting examination on every stage of delivery

+### Customer Rating
+- Conduct a survey or interview to our customer, understand their experience, pain point, and understand thier concern.
+Basen on the insight, arrange a meeting with the delivery, operational, and inventory team to develop an improved system that meet the customer need.

+---
 ## Acknowledgements

 - **Data**: Personal Knowledge and ChatGPT